 I began experimenting with changing the labels some years back in my own private practice.
 In assessing client history, I noticed clients would rarely self-disclose a past abortion.
 I remembered my own past experiences filling out forms in physician offices.
 I never checked the box that said “abortion.”
 One day, I began asking clients if they knew what the “A-word” meant.
 Surprisingly, most did.
 It was in simply changing the terminology to A-word that women began to self-disclose.

 Eventually, I came across the term voluntary pregnancy termination as a possible way to talk about the A-word in session.
 After some time, I began using the shortened version, VPT.
 This process led me to the revelation that the terminology had been causing the glitch in disclosure.
-I now refer to the procedure as VPT in sessions with my clients and have found it to be a successful way of separating the politics from the issue
+I now refer to the procedure as VPT in sessions with my clients and have found it to be a successful way of separating the politics from the issue of grief.

 It is my opinion that professional therapists must lead the way in changing the terminology if we are to bring this therapy model into our culture.
 Given the guaranteed confidentiality processes we have in place, the professional therapist’s office should be the obvious place for women to go to process their grief after abortion.